brunoNetId/rhods-transfer-learning/camel/trigger/Readme.txt

 The tester pushes a trigger event to a Kafka topic.
 The 'delivery' system needs to be deployed in OpenShift, it consumes the event and triggers the pipeline.

-Make sure you configure the Kafka connecivity parameters pointing to your environment.
+Make sure you configure the Kafka connectivity parameters pointing to your environment.
  > application.properties

 Run it